wp-blocks/cf7-antispam/readme.txt

 Some standard test are Elapsed time, Auto-Blacklisting, Prohibited IP/strings and, in addition, we got some advanced test like HoneyPots, HoneyForms and the browser FingerPrinting.

-=HoneyForm, or you mean Honeypot?=
+=*HoneyForm, or you mean Honeypot?=

 No, I mean HoneyForm!
-This is a hidden, bogus form that bots cannot help but fill in, as it is part of the page code for them and they rarely check the visibility of an element.
-This form is completely a trap and when the bot fills it in, it is banned.
+This is a hidden, bogus form that bots will fill, as it is part of the page code for them and they rarely check the visibility of an element.
+While honeypots can be easily spotted by some bots, these forms are not because they have the same characteristics as a 'normal' form, and it is impossible to distinguish them without truly visiting the page.

+This is the first time they have been used, at the moment they seem to work and be effective, but consider this an experimental feature! (ps let me know your feedback about)

 =But the standard Honeypot?=